canonical-ols/talisker/docs/logging.rst

 Talisker sets a custom base logger class via logging.setLoggerClass().
 It's only difference to logger.Logger is that it supports more explicitly storing 'extra' arguments to the log call.
-This allows the StructuredFormatter class to append and arbitrary number of flags to the formatted message.
+This allows the StructuredFormatter class to append an arbitrary number of flags to the formatted message.
 Without this, there is no way to know which fields of a LogRecord are supposed to be added as tags.

 It also supports pulling in additional `extra` data from the current context,